fabiogomez11c/blueylilo/README.md

 The dataset for training is in the folder `blueylilo`.
 The folder contains both images and annotations.

 To train the model I used YOLOv5 tutorial from [this](https://docs.ultralytics.com/yolov5/train_custom_data/#local-logging) link.
 Also I checked the video tutorial in [this](https://www.youtube.com/watch?v=tFNJGim3FXw&t) link.
+This is the repository of YOLOv5 [here](https://github.com/ultralytics/yolov5).